Cecilia Flores, PhD

 We identified the first known mediator of adolescent prefrontal cortex development, the netrin-1 receptor, DCC, and are currently studying how DCC-dependent mechanisms act as a target for gene-environment interactions in the adolescent cortex.

-Dr. Cecilia Flores is an Associate Professor in the Department of Psychiatry, and an Associate Member of the Department of Neurology and Neurosurgery, McGill University.
+Dr. Cecilia Flores is a Full Professor in the Department of Psychiatry, and an Associate Member of the Department of Neurology and Neurosurgery, McGill University.
 She completed post-doctoral studies at Harvard Medical School and the Montreal Neurological Institute at McGill University.
 She has long been interested in the lasting effects of drugs on the brain.
 While her early work focused on drug-induced changes of the midbrain dopaminergic system with an emphasis on basic fibroblast growth factor, she soon became interested in the guidance cue netrin-1 and its effects on dopamine system development.
 Dr. Flores began as an assistant professor at McGill in 2004 and is actively involved in teaching and administrative work within her department and university.
 She runs an active research laboratory at the Douglas Mental Health University Institute and hold grants from the National Institute on Drug Abuse (NIDA) of the National Institutes of Health, the Canadian Institutes for Health Research (CIHR), the Natural Sciences and Engineering Research Council of Canada (NSERC), Les Fonds de Recherche du Québec-Santé (FRQS), and the Canadian Foundation for Innovation (CFI).
 Dr. Flores received the Canadian College of Neuropsychopharmacology Young Investigator Award in 2010.

-The Canadian College of Neuropsychopharmacology Young Investigator Award in 2010
+Canadian College of Neuropsychopharmacology Young Investigator Award in 2010

 2014-2018 FRSQ, Senior Chercheur-Boursier